dotnet/csharpstandard/standard/standard-library.md

 - **One section**: The
 custom format applies to all values (positive, negative and zero).
-Negative values include a negative sign.</term>
+Negative values include a negative sign.

 - **Two sections**: The
 first section applies to positive values and zeros, and the second section